Michiel Vos

 Michiel Vos (born December 19, 1970) is a Dutch-American journalist and US-based correspondent.
+He is the author of the Dutch book Vos in de VS.

 Biography

-He is married to filmmaker Alexandra Pelosi, daughter of former Speaker of the United States House of Representatives Nancy Pelosi.
+He is married to filmmaker Alexandra Pelosi, daughter of former Speaker of the United States House of Representatives Nancy Pelosi and Paul Pelosi.

 They met in Amsterdam when Vos was working for the broadcasting station VPRO, as a presenter for special film nights.
 The couple have two children.

-Vos hosts a Dutch/Belgian TV series called My America about his experiences as a European living in America.
+Vos is an American correspondent for RTL.
+He hosted a Dutch/Belgian TV series called My America about his experiences as a European living in America.